 We are family owned and operated.
 Brandon and Tammie started BLAZE in 2017.
 BLAZE over the past four years has grown to manage around 350 doors.
 In response to that growth we have continuously adjusted our style and team to meet the needs of our tenants and owner clients.
 We added our daughters Ashlie and Shelbie in 2020 and have trained them in our style of management.

-Property Manager - Brandon Stewart.
-A licensed REALTOR® in the state of Texas.
-Brandon over sees the marketing, leasing, collections and overall management of the team.
+Broker / Property Manager - Brandon Stewart.
+A licensed Broker in the state of Texas.
+Brandon over sees the management of Blaze Real Estate, the marketing, leasing, collections and sales team.
 The buck stops here.

 Administrative Assistants -

-Ashlie - responsible for creating leases and communication with residents regarding issues and payments.
+Ashlie Wagner- responsible for creating leases and communicating with residents regarding issues and payments.

-Accounting - Tammie, a 25 year veteran of property management handles all money and invoicing.
+Tammie Stewart - Operations and Accounting, a 25 year veteran of property management handles all money and invoicing.
 Communication with owners and vendors regarding statements and billing.

 BLAZE is a generational legacy business.
 We absolutely love working with our family and think you will too.
 And enjoy that you will be dealing and building a lasting relationship with the same family for years to come.